 - The candidate has misrepresented himself or herself in the application process.

 - We learn that candidate has engaged in behavior prior to matriculation that indicates a serious lack of judgment or integrity.

 - The candidate is holding both a place at Columbia and a place in the first-year class of a college other than Columbia after the May 1 deadline.

 Columbia further reserves the right to require the applicant to provide additional information (and/or authorization for the release of information) about any such matter.

-Are my chances for admission greater if I apply Early Decision?
+Will my chances for admission be affected if I apply for financial aid?

-Are my chances for admission greater if I attend a summer program or program for high school students on the Columbia campus?
+Are my chances for admission to a Columbia graduate school greater if I attend Columbia as an undergraduate?

 Not necessarily.
 Columbia's graduate schools make admissions decisions independent of those decisions made for admission to Columbia College or to Columbia Engineering; students who graduate from Columbia's undergraduate programs are not given any automatic preference at the graduate schools.